 Morehouse School of Medicine (MSM) was established in 1975 as The Medical Education Program at Morehouse College.
 In 1981, MSM became independent of Morehouse College.
-Originally a two-year educational program in the basic medical sciences, MSM now confers the Doctor of Medicine (M.D.), the Doctor of Philosophy in Biomedical Sciences (Ph.D.), the Master of Public Health (M.P.H.), the Master of Science in Biomedical Research (M.S.B.R.), the Master of Science in Clinical Research (M.S.C.R.), and the Master of Science in Medical Sciences (M.S.M.S.), Master of Science in Biotechnology (M.S.B.T.), and the Master of Science in Health Informatics (M.S.H.I) degrees.
+Originally a twoyear educational program in the basic medical sciences, MSM now confers the Doctor of Medicine (M.D.), the Doctor of Philosophy in Biomedical Sciences (Ph.D.), the Master of Science in Physician Assistant Studies (P.A.), the Master of Administration in Justice-Involved Care (M.A.J.I.C.), the Master of Public Health (M.P.H.), the Master of Science in Biomedical Research (M.S.B.R.), the Master of Science in Clinical Research (M.S.C.R.), and the Master of Science in Medical Sciences (M.S.M.S.), Master of Science in Neuroscience (M.S.N.S.), Master of Science in Biotechnology (M.S.B.T.), and the Master of Science in Health Informatics (M.S.H.I) degrees.